Attorney General Opinions

 - The initial requestor will receive the original opinion in letter form.

-- Formal Attorney General Opinions issued after 1898 and informal Letter Opinions issued by the Office of the Attorney General are available online.
-To access the Attorney General Opinion database, click here.
+- Formal Attorney General Opinions issued after 1898 and informal Letter Opinions issued by the Office of the Attorney General are available through the Attorney General Opinion database.

 - Copies are provided by the State Law Library, law school libraries, Westlaw and LEXIS.